 WHERE TO STAY:

 There’s nothing quite like the roar of Niagara Falls surrounded by winter bliss.
-Settle into the centrally-located Wyndham Garden at Niagara Falls where rates start at $128/night.
+Settle into the centrally-located Wyndham Garden at Niagara Falls where rates start at $115/night.

 WINTRY WONDERS:

-Start your trip off right at Niagara Falls State Park, where you can join free programs from bird walks to eco-friendly rock painting.
-For $10-$14/person, you can traverse the Cave of Winds and learn how Nikola Tesla harnessed the power of the falls at The World Changed Here Pavilion.
+Start your trip off right at Niagara Falls State Park, entry to explore the park is free and the falls light up in a rainbow of colors each night.
+For $10-$14/person, you can traverse the Cave of the Winds.
 Journey under the sea at the Aquarium of Niagara, where admission is $18-$25.
-Travel back in time at Old Fort Niagara ($20 for adults, $12 for kids) and witness live reenactments throughout the winter.
+Travel back in time at Old Fort Niagara ($21 for adults, $13 for kids) and witness live reenactments throughout the winter as well as festive events like Castle by Candlelight ($25-$30/person) where you can tour the Great Lakes’ oldest building illuminated entirely by candles (December 6 and 13).

 COCOA AND CULINARY CREATIONS: